natgo/wt-wiki-scraper/wikitext-transpiled/ground/Daimler%20Mk%20II.md

 '''Pros:'''

-* Good reverse speed and acceleration.
+* Fast forward and reverse speed, and acceleration
-* Does not lose speed when turning, smooth driving
-* Decent turret traverse
 * Armour is thin enough to avoid detonating some APHE shells; some shells might pass through
+* Decent firepower: fast reload, good penetration and damage, -12° gun depression, stabiliser
-* Has smoke grenade launchers
+* 2 smoke grenade launchers
 * Many 4 mm boxes scattered on the hull, offering compact ammo rack protection against shrapnel and machine guns
-* -12° of gun depression
+* Relatively low profile compared to something like [[M3 Stuart (Family)|M3 Stuart]]

 '''Cons:'''

-* Armour is lacking overall and only three crewmen means poor survivability
+* Armour is lacking overall; only three crewmen means poor survivability
-* Has no tracks, does not turn on point; limits mobility
+* Wheels does not turn on point; limits mobility
 * Has difficulty reaching max speed off-road
-* Vulnerable to HMG, especially the tires
-* Has a tendency to tip over in sharp turns if not careful due to a high profile
-* Poor stock performance
+* Lacklusture power-to-weight ratio, hinders mobility in rough/uneven terrain

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->